 If a site offers an esport, does that mean it offers betting on all matches?

 Not necessarily.
 Again, some online sportsbooks are basically dipping their toes in the water when it comes to eSports, so they may choose to only focus on the major events like The International while neglecting to offer fixtures on smaller events.
 We are developing an esports odds tracker that will allow you to get a quick view of where events are or aren’t being offered.

 How can I tell if a site offers in-play or other advanced wagering on an esport title?

 Generally speaking, the more focus a sportsbook places on eSports, the greater variety of wagers that you’re going to find at that book.
-So sites like Unikrn, Pinnacle, and betway are all going to have more exotic wagers and a greater array of betting options than sportsbooks like Ladbrokes that are still growing into their eSports offering.
+So sites like Unikrn, Pinnacle, and betway are all going to have more exotic wagers and a greater array of betting options than sportsbooks like Unibet and Ladbrokes that are still growing into their eSports offering.